stashed/docs/docs/concepts/crds/backupconfiguration/index.md

 - Seconds `30s`
 - Minutes `10m`
 - Hours  `1h`
-- Combination of seconds, minutes hour 10m30s, `1h30m` etc.
+- Combination of seconds, minutes, and hours `10m30s`, `1h30m`  etc.

 Stash does not support providing days (`d`) in the `timeOut` field.
 Use the equivalent hours instead.